How to Clean Canopy Humidifier

 What Precautions Should I Take While Cleaning My Canopy Humidifier?

 It is important to take the necessary precautions when cleaning your humidifier.
 Before beginning, unplug the unit and make sure it has cooled down.
-It is also essential to use only a mild soap or detergent when cleaning parts of the machine.
-Avoid using any abrasive cleaners or scouring pads as they can damage the humidifier.
-As always, wear gloves and use caution when handling chemicals to avoid skin irritation or contact with eyes.
+It is also essential to use only mild soap or detergent when cleaning parts of the machine.
+Avoid using any abrasive cleaners or scouring pads, as they can damage the humidifier.
+As always, wear gloves and use caution when handling chemicals to avoid skin irritation or contact with the eyes.

 How Often Should I Clean My Canopy Humidifier?